 2. The Grossman Group - How to Create an Internal Communications Plan in 7 Steps

 When businesses want to inject pep into their management practices, David Grossman is who they call.
 He’s much in demand as an expert in leadership and communication, as well as helping businesses strategize effectively.
-Which is why we love the detail and deep thinking behind this article on developing an internal communications strategy.
+This is why we love the detail and deep thinking behind this article on developing an internal communications strategy.

 3. ICology - Icology podcast